 - Scrape down the sides and bottom of the mixing bowl as needed to ensure the mixture is fully incorporated.

-- Toss the raisins or dates and the walnuts in the reserved dry ingredients mixture, then fold them into the batter.
+- Toss the raisins or dates and the walnuts in the three tablespoons of the reserved dry ingredients mixture, then fold them into the batter.

 - Fill each well of a paper-lined cupcake pan nearly to the top with batter.